Regulation of nicotine marketing: Australia

 In 1972 the federal government introduced mandatory health warnings for radio and television cigarette advertisements.
 In September 1976 a total ban on tobacco and cigarette advertisements on TV and radio commenced.
 In December 1989 tobacco advertising was banned from all locally produced print media; this left only cinema, billboard and sponsorship advertising as the only forms of direct tobacco advertising.

 In 1992 the Tobacco Advertising Prohibition Act 1992 expressly prohibited almost all forms of tobacco advertising in Australia, including the sponsorship of sporting or other cultural events by cigarette brands.
 Contracts were to be honoured and so domestic sporting and cultural events were allowed to have their corporate sponsorships run their course, but they were no longer allowed to enter into new or renew existing sponsorships.
 Therefore, by 1998, all domestic sponsorships had expired naturally.
 However, the Act gave the Federal Minister for Health and Ageing the right to grant exemptions to events "of international significance" that "would be likely to result in the event not being held in Australia" should tobacco advertising be forbidden.
 A clause in the Act forbade events from applying for an exemption after 1 October 2000, unless they had previously been granted one.
 By 2006, this had led to only two events being eligible – the Australian Motorcycle Grand Prix and the Australian Formula One Grand Prix.
 A further clause removed the Ministers right to grant any exemptions for any event held after 1 October 2006: the 2007 Australian Grand Prix therefore featured no tobacco advertising of any sort.

 As of December 2013 in Australia, most cigarette packaging carried graphic images of the effects of smoking as well as information about the names and numbers of chemicals and annual death rates.
 Television ads included video footage of smokers struggling to breathe in hospital.
-Since then, the number of smokers has been reduced by one quarter.
+Since then, the prevalence of daily smoking among adults aged 18+ years fell from 22.4% in 2001 to 10.6%, and daily smoking among persons aged 14+ halved to approximated 8.3% by 2022-23.